wenzheli/Disentanglement/README.md

 ### Description for files
-- admm.m :  the main file for learning model parameteres, it is based on the note.pdf
+- admm.m :  the main file for learning model parameteres, it is based on the note.
 - modularity_dir:  the funtion uses to generate block-diagonal matrix.
 The input is the matrix, and output is the cluster indicates for each dimensions.